 - Raise the visibility of artists with disabilities

-All Means All will host bi-monthly Zoom sessions where artists can share their work.
+All Means All hosts monthly Zoom sessions where dancers, musicians, poets, storytellers, visual artists, writers, etc. can share their work.
 MiAA will work with the presenting artists on the development of an artist statement, biography, and how to present their art form to the public.
-A Michigan Artists Blog has been created to showcase their work, and MiAA and the partner organizations will provide other career development support.
+A Michigan Artists Blog has been created to showcase their work.

 for more information or to join All Means All as an artist or advocate, contact Lora Frankel at Lora@miartsaccess.org